 Australia’s oldest active golf club is The Australian Golf Club at Kensington.
 The Club was established in 1884, but was around informally as early as 1882, with members playing at Moore Park.

 Royal Sydney Golf Club was formed in August 1893 and was originally known as the Sydney Golf Club.
 Its first home was on the southern shore of the Parramatta River at Concord.
 The Club was granted the prefix “Royal” by her Majesty Queen Victoria to celebrate the opening of the newly built clubhouse at Rose Bay in 1897.

-Royal Sydney and The Australian governed the game of Golf in the Colony prior to Federation before the game’s popularity began to spread.
+Royal Sydney and The Australian governed the game of Golf in the Colony prior to Federation, well before the game’s popularity began to spread.

 The Suburban and Country Golf Association of New South Wales was founded in 1902.
 One of its roles was to arrange and control suburban interclub matches, select combined teams and arrange matches between metropolitan and country clubs.